-- 1. The first set of questions will take Dr. Dods' Commentary on Genesis as basis (Clark's Handbooks for Bible Classes, 2s.
-6d.) up to page 27, together with such papers upon the early chapters of Genesis as appear in The Expository Times from the present issue (see Dr. Lumby's introductory paper) to the issue for May.
-No knowledge of Hebrew will be expected. - 2.
-The second set of questions will take Delitzsch's New Commentary on Genesis, vol. i.
+I. The first set of questions will take Dr. Dods' Commentary on Genesis as basis (Clark's Handbooks for Bible Classes, 28.
+6d.) up to page 27, together with such papers upon the early chapters of Genesis as appear in THE EXPOSITORY TIMES from the December issue (see Dr. Lumby's introductory paper) to the issue for May.
+No knowledge of Hebrew will be expected.

+2. The second set of questions will take Delitzsch's New Commentary on Genesis, vol. i.
 (T. & T. Clark, 10s.
 6d.) as basis, to the end of p.
-204, including the Introduction, and such papers as appear in The Expository Times, as stated above.
-An elementary knowledge of Hebrew will be counted upon. - 3.
-The third set of questions will take Moule's Commentary on Ephesians (Cambridge Bible for Colleges, 2s.
-6d.) or Agar Beet's Ephesians (Hodder and Stoughton, 1890, 7s.
-6d.), including the Introductions and Appendices, together with such papers as appear on Ephesians in The Expository Times from the present to the issue for May.
+204, including the Introduction, and such papers as appear in THE EXPOSITORY TIMES, as stated above.
+An elementary knowledge of Hebrew will be counted upon.

+3. The third set of questions will take Moule's Commentary on Ephesians (Cambridge Bible for Colleges, 28.
+6d.) or Agar Beet's Ephesians (Hodder & Stoughton, 1890, 7s.
+6d.), including the Introductions and Appendices, together with such papers as appear on Ephesians in THE EXPOSI-TORY TIMES from December to May.
 No knowledge of Greek will be expected.

-4. The fourth set of questions will take as basis either Meyer's Commentary on Ephesians, with Introduction and Notes, or the same portion of Ellicott's Commentary.
+4. The fourth set of questions will take as basis either Meyer's Commentary on Ephesians, with Introduction and Notes, or the same portion of Ellicott's Commentary (Longmans).
 Some knowledge of Greek will be expected.